-Applications for the January 2020 intake are open and the first deadline is 17 September.
+Applications for the January 2020 intake are open.

 Please note that all offers are made via email and given the varying time zones this e-mail may reach you outside of working hours.

 The deadlines for the January 2020 intake are:

 Successful applicants typically have an average of 12 years of experience, with strong management experience varying from managing teams, projects, budgets and/or resources.

 All applicants are required to hold an undergraduate degree or equivalent qualification.
 If you do not have a degree, we may still consider your application depending on the quality of your experience to date and any other qualifications you may hold.

 You should be proactive and driven with strong leadership potential and the ability to set and achieve goals.

 You should demonstrate healthy career progression during your employment history.